-If you need to collect files from many people, or aren't sure who will respond on the link (think: customer suggestion boxes), you can select the “Get Link” option at the bottom of the screen.
-The link will be copied to your clipboard, and you can paste it anywhere.
+If you need to collect files from a lot of people, send the link through a chat client, or you aren't sure who will respond on the link (e.g., customer suggestion boxes, resume uploads...), select the Get Link option at the bottom of the screen.
+The link will be shown, and you can copy it to your clipboard and paste it anywhere.

-The name of the user who uploaded the link (remember, this is a self-reported value and not a system username)
+The name of the user who uploaded the link (remember, this is a self-reported value and not a system username).

-That user’s company (if they entered it in the upload screen)
+That user’s company (if they entered it in the upload screen).